 In view of international trade and cooperation, it is essential these days to be able to also transmit data to third countries.
 Examining the legitimacy of such a transfer is done in two stages.

 If the intended data transfer meets the general requirements, one must check in a second step whether transfer to the third country is permitted.
 One must differentiate between secure and unsecure third countries.
 Secure third countries are those for which the European Commission has confirmed a suitable level of data protection on the basis of an adequacy decision.
 In those countries, national laws provide a level of protection for personal data which is comparable to those of EU law.
-At the time that the General Data Protection Regulation became applicable, the third countries which ensure an adequate level of protection were: Andorra, Argentina, Canada (only commercial organisations), Faroe Islands, Guernsey, Israel, Isle of Man, Jersey, New Zealand, Switzerland, Uruguay, Japan and USA (if the recipient belongs to the Privacy Shield).
+At the time that the General Data Protection Regulation became applicable, the third countries which ensure an adequate level of protection were: Andorra, Argentina, Canada (only commercial organizations), Faroe Islands, Guernsey, Israel, Isle of Man, Jersey, New Zealand, Switzerland, Uruguay and Japan.
 Data transfer to these countries is expressly permitted.

-Furthermore, there are several exceptions which legitimise data transfer to a third country, even if the protection of personal data cannot be sufficiently assured.
+Furthermore, there are several exceptions, which legitimize data transfer to a third country, even if the protection of personal data cannot be sufficiently assured.
 Most frequently, the consent of the data subject is relevant here.
-At the same time, one must particularly note the requirements for such a consent to be freely given.
+At the same time, one must particularly note the requirements for such a consent to be given freely.
 Further exceptions, such as transmitting to fulfil contracts, important reasons of public interest and the assertion of legal rights are usually less relevant in practice.